Round Trip Hike of Mt. Kaikomagatake from the Kuroto-one Ridge | HIKES IN JAPAN

 Other Info

 Mt.
 Kaikomagatake is regarded as a sacred mountain and revered as an object of worship.
 From the mid-19th century to the mid-20th century, a devotional organization called Komagatake-ko undertook mountain excursions for purposes of worship and ascetic practices.There are many shrines on and around the mountain, including Yokote-komagatake-jinja Shrine and Chikuu-komagatake-jnja Shrine in the foothills and Komagatake-jinja Okumiya on the mountaintop.
 With many other sites of Shinto devotion like the small shrine, steles, and swords on Kuroto-one ridge, you can really feel the history of religious observation in the area.
-High Season:July to September
+Best Season:June to October If you go to this trail outside of the best season, you should pay attention to weather and trail conditions, as the mountain is located in a snowy area; there may still be snow on the trail in May, and it may start snowing from October.
+Snow mountaineering equipements and experience are required during the winter season.

 Notes